Ansh1234/RxDownloader/README.md

 #Downloader Demo using RxJava

 ## Overview
-This is a demo project for downloading songs in Android using **Android Download Manager**.
-I have used RxJava for this demo project.
+This project is for downloading items(songs, images etc) in Android using RxJava2.
+There are, however 2 conditions which I have set for downloading.
-There are two main features of the demo application
-* Only 2 songs can be downloaded at a time.
-So even if the user clicks multiple songs to download at once, only 2 will be actually downloaded at a time and the rest of the downloads will be enqueued.
+* Only 2 items can be downloaded at a time.
+So even if the user clicks multiple items to download, only 2 of them will be actually downloaded at a time and the rest of the downloads will be en queued.
-* The download percent is shown on the UI.
-But it will be only shown when the difference between the current download percent and the last shown download percent is greater than 5.
+* The download percent is shown to the user.
+But only if the difference between the current percentage and the previously shown percentage is greater than 5 percent.

 Using RxJava I was able to achieve the following features relatively easily.